If you encounter any problems with online submission, please email the manuscript to: support@ijsrnsc.org.

 - The initial PDF document will be replaced by a retraction note.

 - The editorial team will pursue the retraction of the article from other online indexing services.
+Click here for complete policy details.

 - Fabrication: Fabricating data, results, or methods and presenting them as legitimate is considered research misconduct.
 If any allegations, complaints, or findings arise regarding fabrication, the publisher will notify the corresponding author and request a justification.
 If the author is unable to provide a satisfactory explanation, the publisher will contact the author's institution or employer.
 The situation will be handled in accordance with the guidelines established by the Committee on Publication Ethics (COPE).